Pre-Delivery and Installation Checklist

 - Construction Sites

 Often times equipment is delivered to a construction site.
 It is important to know that warranty does not cover construction damage.
-Unpacked equipment can be subject to things like drywall dust (not good for condensers) or might get used as a table or a ladder because equipment might get left in an area where people are working, for example.
+Unpacked equipment can be subject to things like drywall dust (not good for condensers) or might get used as a table or a ladder because equipment might get left in an area where people are working.
 Consider timing your delivery when most construction is complete before taking delivery of new equipment.

 We at Chefs' Toys hope that you feel great with your new purchase, have fun, and make delicious and amazing creations!

 For a downloadable PDF checklist, please click here.